-We combined qualitative interviews with behavioral evidence using Real User Monitoring (RUM).
-By analyzing interaction and navigation patterns from the last 24 months across legacy and new systems, we identified where time was lost, where errors happened, and which flows mattered most.
+We combined qualitative interviews with behavioral evidence through Real User Monitoring (RUM), analyzing 24 months of interaction data across legacy and new systems.
+This made invisible inefficiencies visible — revealing where time was lost, where errors accumulated, and which journeys carried the highest operational risk.

 A significant portion of the required integration occurs through the User Interface (UI).
 There are numerous legacy systems, varying architectures, and front-end frameworks with outdated UI.